 After that, refinance your student loans again using Credible and pick the company that offers you the lowest interest rate.
 If you do this, you’ll get all of the benefits of having refinanced with SoFi once (i.e. going to all of the SoFi events), and you’ll then have the lowest interest rate on your student loans (plus an extra $200 for using Credible to refinance your student loans).
-For more info on this strategy, check out my student loan refinancing strategy post.

 Or if you’re like me, you could be crazy and refinance your loans with basically every company.
 That’s pretty much what I did, and while it wasn’t necessary, it did give me access to a lot of signup bonuses.

 If you’re confused about refinancing, make sure to check out my post about my student loan refinancing experience, where I walk through exactly what I did when I refinanced my student loans.
 You can read that post here: My Student Loan Refinancing Experience.